remowxdx/AoC-2020/README.md

 At the end cubes in the `activate` list are activated and those in the `deactivate` list are deactivated.

-To get the result we simply cycle 6 times and count the active cubes.
+To get the result we simply `cycle()` 6 times and count the active cubes.

 For Part 2, I copied the `Pocket` class to an `HyperPocket` class and "simply" added a fourth `w` coordinate everywhere.

+After finding the solutions, I generalized the `Pocket` class, so that now it takes an argument that gives the dimensions of the energy grid.

-I think we can optimize the algorithm by checking only the neighbors of the active cubes, not all the cubes in the bounding box.
+Also now the `cycle()` method doesn't loop through all the cubes in the bounding box (hopefully), but only through the neighbors of the active cubes.
+And the active cubes themselves.

+Still missing is the `__str()__` protocol.